ee-uet/UETRV_Pcore_doc/README.md

 ## UETRV_Pcore
-UETRV_Pcore is a RISC-V based Embedded class SoC integrating 3-stage pipelined core with multiple peripherals for embedded applications.
+UETRV_Pcore is a RISC-V based application class SoC integrating a 5-stage pipelined processor with memory and peripherals.
 Currently, the core implements RV32IMA ISA based on User-level ISA Version 2.0 and Privileged Architecture Version 1.11 supporting M/S/U mode.
 Following is the status of current implementation:

-- Machine level and Supervisor level interrupts has been added, including the support for vectored interrupts.
+- Machine level and Supervisor level interrupts have been added, including the support for vectored interrupts.
-- External interrupts are supported using bits 16 and above of MIP & MIE CSRs as provisioned by Privileged Architecture Version 1.11.
 - Data hazards are resolved using forwarding, while Load-Use hazard leads to one cycle stall.
-- The system boots from external flash using SPI interface.
+- The system boots using on chip boot memory.

 ### Core Block Diagram
 <img src="docs/soc.png" alt="soc" width="700"/>